 “How to Use SEO to Figure Out Customer Needs”

 This podcast is targeting digital marketing professionals, and their content reflects that.
 It’s quick, descriptive, and to the point.
 Listeners know what they’re going to get.
-But now let’s also look at where you can consider the content to be keyword-focused as well.
-I’ve bolded potential keywords and italicized phrases:

 “How to Write Quick, Effective Cold Emails That Convert”